Skip to content

 recon → kerberos → ACL → attack-path collection → exploitation

-When the scan is complete, package the four client PDFs with one command:
+When the scan is complete, package the kit with one command:

 deliver --display-name "Client Name"

-That produces the Security Assessment Report, AD Hardening Playbook, and AD Control Coverage Report — plus the MITRE ATT&CK Navigator bundle — all under ~/.adscan/workspaces/<workspace>/deliverables/.
+That produces three PDFs — the Security Assessment Report, the AD Hardening Playbook and the AD Control Coverage Report — plus the MITRE ATT&CK Navigator bundle, all under ~/.adscan/workspaces/<workspace>/deliverables/.
+See adscan deliver for what each document carries.

 It requires a positional mode argument — auth or unauth.
 Each has different required flags.